 Tips for an easy Soup-er Bowl party

-- A soup buffet is the perfect solution to feed a “come and go crowd.”
+A soup buffet including Chicken Chili Soup is the perfect solution to feed a “come and go crowd.”

-- Have mugs by the soup so guests can eat at their leisure.
+Have mugs by the Chicken Chili Soup so guests can eat at their leisure.

 Chicken Chili Soup